Invasives Plant Control

 BURNING BUSH REMOVAL

 ERG added this invasive species to our removal list in 2021.
-On November 20 and 21, 2021, we began the first annual burning bush removal project along Myrtle Avenue between Underwood and St. Clair, extending onto St. Clair, Janeth and Underwood.
+Our first annual burning bush removal project was in November 2021 along Myrtle Avenue between Underwood and St. Clair, extending onto St. Clair, Janeth and Underwood.
 The project took place in cooperation with the Town of Beverly Shores, 5 private landowners, many volunteers and a giant wood chipper provided and operated by a local tree service.
+In subsequent years, we have removed burning bush from more private properties, as well as from land owned by the National Park Service, Shirley Heinze Land Trust, and the Town of Beverly Shores.

 To keep the burning bush from returning to these recently cleared areas, some vigilance will be required.
 Burning bush produces abundant seeds., Many of the seeds germinate in the shade of the parent shrubs.
 These areas will have to be monitored for several years to remove young shrubs.
 Fortunately, removal is especially easy when the plants are small and can be pulled by hand.

-If you see burning bush invading your property and would like some help in its removal near the roadside, please let the ERG know.
+Ready to attack this invasive?
+If you would like help in removing burning bush from your property, please let the ERG know.
 We plan to continue our burning bush removal project and would like more landowners to volunteer to allow us to cut and remove burning bush from the right-of-way area adjacent to their property.
-Contact BeverlyShoresERG@gmail.com if you are interested.
+Use our contact form if you are interested in our help.
+You can borrow our tools to remove invasives yourself.